DimaBir/ResNetTensorRT/README.md

 5. Benchmark results are logged for the ONNX model.

 ### OpenVINO
 OpenVINO is a toolkit from Intel that optimizes deep learning model inference for Intel CPUs, GPUs, and other hardware.
-In the code, we convert the ONNX model to OpenVINO's format and then run benchmarks using the OpenVINO runtime.
+We convert the ONNX model to OpenVINO's format in the code and then run benchmarks using the OpenVINO runtime.

 #### Flow:
 1. The ONNX model (created in the previous step) is loaded.